randolfly/longitudinal-vibration-modeling-of-hybrid-cable-pulley-systems-with-time-varying-cable-length/README.md

 this repository contains code of paper "Longitudinal vibration modeling of hybrid cable-pulley systems with time-varying cable length", the main structure is listed below:

+- appendix: contains the resources related to the reviewers' comments
 - data: contains the data of this research
 - doc: contains some notes about this repository
 - src: contains the main code of this research